 - Pea Gravel

-How to Make a Water Fountain
+How to Make A DIY Water Fountain

-- Fill the bowl, around the sphere with pea gravel and water.
+- Fill with water.

 This DIY water feature took me about 15 minutes!
 I can now enjoy the soft sound of water, as well as enjoy my beautiful blue egg.

 DIY Projects for Outdoor Living